Therapy for Emotional Abuse in San diego, California

 • Anxiety, depression, or symptoms of PTSD

-• Guilt, shame, and/or persistent fear and anxiety
+• Guilt, shame, or persistent self-doubt

-• A damaged sense of self-worth
+• A shaken or diminished sense of self-worth

 We offer in-person trauma therapy in San Diego for individuals who value face-to-face connection and support in a calming, welcoming space.